Teaching

 Study time decreases the amount of home learning and leaves more time for family and leisure.
 Nevertheless, we recommend that parents regularly read, write and calculate with their children – in the mother tongue of the respective parent – and also help their children when completing homework.

 The subject teachers for German, English, Maths, Spanish, Science and Social Science offer consultation where the students can discuss and ask questions about difficult and interesting subject themes in peace.
 Our goal is to individually support and challenge the students with regard to their strengths and weaknesses.
-The consultations take place in the 40-minute breaks in the morning and in the afternoon and are open to all students but are not compulsory.
+The consultations take before or after lessons and are open to all students but are not compulsory.

 Generally, there are no cancelled lessons at our school.
 With our team of teachers and Erzieher*innen and our standby service, we are able to react quickly and easily in the case of illness.